DePaul University (jazz performance)

 Elyadeen has experience teaching all age groups, from brand new beginners to adults who have been playing for some time that are looking to take their playing to new heights.
 His success as an instructor is rooted in an understanding of the instrument, and a fundamental understanding that will help all individuals relate to music.
 Music theory and ear training are all part of the techniques utilized, but above all, learning music should be a fun and exciting chapter in everyones life!
 You will be surprised at what you can accomplish, and it can start today.

 For more information on how you, your child or loved one can begin to feel pride in your newfound ability or rekindle your love of the instrument, don't hesitate to reach out today.
 Elyadeen moved from Brooklyn, NY to Los Angeles in the summer of 2015.
 Having taught guitar instruction since age 17, Elyadeen has been an instructor at New York University as well as the NYC guitar school, in addition to maintaining a private practice.
-Elyadeen has a bachelor's and
+Elyadeen has a bachelor's and master's degree in guitar performance, and is fluent in all

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.